SUI-Components/sui-autocompleted/README.md

 # SUI-Autocompleted

-`sui-autocompleted` is a simple React component to show a list of suggest under a input file, when you start to write something.
+`sui-autocompleted` is a simple React component that shows a list of suggestions under an input file when you start to write something.

 ## Install

-To run from the source and start to play with the examples:
+In order of running the source code and start to play with the examples:

 * `$ git clone https://github.com/scm-spain/sui-card`
 * `$ cd sui-card`